Cairns Airport: History

-A$200 million redevelopment of the Domestic Terminal started in August 2007 and was completed in 2010.
+A $200 million redevelopment of the Domestic Terminal started in August 2007 and was completed in 2010.
 Check-in facilities were expanded into a common-user facility for all airlines, and the building enlarged.
 Five new jet bridges replaced the existing three old bridges.

-In January 2010, Auckland International Airport Limited announced that it had purchased 24.6 per cent of North Queensland Airports (NQA), operator of the airports at Cairns and Mackay, for about $132 million.
+In December 2008, the Government of Queensland sold a 99-year lease to North Queensland Airports, a consortium of JPMorgan Asset Management, Westpac, the Private Capital Group and Perron Group.
+In January 2010 Auckland International Airport Limited (AIA) purchased Westpac's 25% shareholding.
+In March 2018, AIA sold its stake to the other shareholders with JPMorgan having 66%, the Infrastructure Fund 27% and Perron Group 7%.

-A further upgrade of the Domestic Terminal was begun in 2019 and completed in August 2020, at a total cost of $55 million.
-The purpose of the upgrade was to prepare the terminal to handle the domestic portion of the airport's projected 6 million passengers annually from 2027.
+A further upgrade of the Domestic Terminal commenced in 2019 and was completed in August 2020, at a total cost of $55 million.
+The main purpose of the upgrade was to prepare the terminal to handle the domestic portion of the airport's projected 6 million passengers annually from 2027.
 The floor area of the departure hall was increased to 10000 m2, and an additional 2,000 m2 of dining and retail facilities were added.
 The upgrade also included expanded seating areas, a new interactive children's play screen, an upgraded Parenting Room, and a new Quiet Room.

-Prior to February 2020 and the COVID-19 pandemic, Cairns Airport's chief aviation officer Luis Perez told the Cairns Post that he was in talks with 22 airlines to connect Cairns to destinations such as North America, Korea, Taipei, Malaysia, the Middle East, India, Vietnam and the Philippines.

-Virgin Australia announced in December of that same year that they would be commencing a daily direct service to Tokyo-Haneda to be launched on 28 June 2023 with the newly arrived Boeing 737 Max 8 fleet.
+Virgin Australia launched daily direct service to Tokyo-Haneda on 28 June 2023 with Boeing 737 MAX 8s.
+However, due to low demand, the route ceased on 24 February 2025.

-In early 2023, it was announced that the International Terminal (Terminal 1) would undergo its first major upgrade in April 2023 to a value of AUD$40–50 million.
+In early 2023, it was announced that the International Terminal (Terminal 1) would undergo its first major upgrade in April 2023 to a value of $55 million.
 The announced upgrades would be rolled out in stages to 'minimise passenger disruptions', the first of which would feature the installation of four new glass air-bridges and the re-cladding of the exterior of the building.

-In December 2023 the airport, like all of greater Cairns, was greatly affected by the severe weather during and in the aftermath of Tropical Cyclone Jasper forcing it to close for several days.
-In March 2024 it was announced that both Cairns and Mackay Airports would run on 100% renewable energy sources from 2025.
+In December 2023, the airport was affected by Cyclone Jasper forcing it to close for several days.
+In March 2024, it was announced that both Cairns and Mackay Airports would run on 100% renewable energy sources from 2025.

+In August 2025, JP Morgan increased it shareholding to 100%.